tinlh2407-netizen/yt-transcript-bookmarklet/README.md

 ---

 *Built with AI by a non-engineer — I work in strategic planning, and use Claude as my build tool.
-I write long-form interview essays and share the AI-build journey at **[The Great Interviews](https://thegreatinterviews.substack.com/)** (https://thegreatinterviews.substack.com/).*
+I write long-form interview essays and share the AI-build journey at **[The Great Interviews](https://thegreatinterviews.substack.com/)** (add your Substack link here).*